Do you feel like everything in your life is chaotic and spiraling out of your control?

 Maybe it’s just that vein-bursting-stand-still traffic on the way to work that makes you punch the horn of your car like you are Mohammed Ali, combine every fucking-shitty-asshole-damned curse word in your vocabulary, and causing you to clench your Starbucks cup so hard it begins to bleed caramel latté all over your starched slacks — pissing you off even more.

 For me?
-My comical chaos is myself as a cashier for an angry consumer mob ready to kill another human just to buy their shiny thingy-mabobber first — all of whom have wailing babies in the clutches of one hand and their Dolce & Gabbana clutches in the other hand.
+My comical chaos was the job I did in the past as a cashier for an angry consumer mob that is ready to kill another human just to buy their shiny thingy-mabobber first.
+Did it for years.
+Of course, this real-life scenario always seemed that everyone had a wailing baby in the clutches of one hand and their Dolce & Gabbana clutches in the other hand.

 Been there, done that.